Rental agreement with a guarantor

 Who is a guarantor?

-A guarantor is someone who agrees to take responsibility if the tenant cannot meet their rental obligations, such as paying rent or covering damages.
-You are not a co-tenant, but your name and signature will be included in the rental agreement.
+A guarantor takes responsibility if the tenant is not able to fulfill their financial responsibilities such as paying rent or covering damages to the property.
+A guarantor is not a cotenant but their name and signature will be added to the rental agreement.

 A guarantor may be required if the tenant is: